argoproj/argo-events/docs/trigger-guide.md

 # Trigger Guide
-Triggers are the gateway's actions.
-Triggers are only executed after all of the gateway's signals have been resolved.
+Triggers are the sensor's actions.
+Triggers are only executed after all of the sensor's signals have been resolved.

 The `resource` field in the trigger object has details of what to execute when the signals have been resolved.
 The `source` field in the `resource` object can have 3 types of values:

 - inline:
-In this case, the workflow to execute as part of the trigger is inlined in the gateway yaml itself.
-E.g. [inline-gateway](https://github.com/argoproj/argo-events/blob/master/examples/sensors/inline-gateway.yaml)
+In this case, the workflow to execute as part of the trigger is inlined in the sensor yaml itself.
+E.g. [inline-sensor](https://github.com/argoproj/argo-events/blob/master/examples/sensors/inline-sensor.yaml)

 - file:
 In this case, the workflow to execute is specified as a file-system path.
-This file-system path should exist in the gateway-controller deployment.
-The default gateway-controller does not have any volume mounts and therefore does not have any workflow yamls.
-If users are going to use this, they should explicitly mount appropriate volumes in the gateway-controller deployment.
-E.g. [file-gateway](https://github.com/argoproj/argo-events/blob/master/examples/sensors/file-gateway.yaml)
+This file-system path should exist in the sensor-controller deployment.
+The default sensor-controller does not have any volume mounts and therefore does not have any workflow yamls.
+If users are going to use this, they should explicitly mount appropriate volumes in the sensor-controller deployment.
+E.g. [file-sensor](https://github.com/argoproj/argo-events/blob/master/examples/sensors/file-sensor.yaml)

 - url:
 In this case, the workflow to execute is specified as a url path.
-E.g. [url-gateway](https://github.com/argoproj/argo-events/blob/master/examples/sensors/url-gateway.yaml)
+E.g. [url-sensor](https://github.com/argoproj/argo-events/blob/master/examples/sensors/url-sensor.yaml)

 ### Resource Object